New Hope

 NEW HOPE AUDUBON SOCIETY (NHAS), a Chapter of the National Audubon Society, will ask for Members to approve changing our name to NEW HOPE BIRD ALLIANCE.

-The Board of Directors of NHAS voted March 12, 2024, to change our name to New Hope Bird Alliance, pending approval by a majority (51%) of Chapter members who attend our Annual Membership Meeting the first Thursday of May (May 2, 2024).
+The name change is pending approval by a majority (51%) of Chapter members who attend our Annual Membership Meeting the first Thursday of May (May 2, 2024).
 Members who are up to date with their membership dues (either through National Audubon, or local-only members), are invited to cast a vote May 2 at 7 pm, either at the in-person meeting at our usual location at the NC Botanical Garden, or by registering and joining via Zoom.
 Read our FAQs here to learn more about our process and plans.

 CALENDAR OF EVENTS web page to keep informed about upcoming events including bird outings.